 The key to lasting progress?
 Don't deprive yourself!
 Just because you need to cut back your spending doesn't mean you have to cut out the things you love completely — it's all about moderation.
 Here are some tips to get your debt in check:

 1. Create a Budget That Works for You.
 If you can't live without your daily coffee fix, then telling yourself it's off-limits is setting yourself up for failure.
 Instead, find trade-offs in other areas (like your Seamless addiction or Sephora runs).
-Our One-Number Strategy makes it easy to find out how much fun-money you have to play with each month, which you can decide how to spend.

 2. Prioritize Your Emergency Fund.
 You can't kick the credit card debt cycle for good until you have an emergency fund.
 Here's why: Say an unexpected expense pops up, like a fried laptop or a surprise vet bill.
 Without some rainy-day savings, you'll have to turn to your plastic to bail you out.
-This guide will help you decide how much you need to put away.

 3. Pay Down Your Costliest Debt First.
 Rather than randomly throwing extra cash at your balances when you can, zero in on your highest-interest card and start aggressively paying off that balance first (while continuing to pay the minimum balance on your other cards, of course).
 That extra interest will cost you more in the long run, so knock it out first, and then move on to the next highest-interest card.